f-min/WCD_probe/README.md

 ## limitations and future improvements

-The program does not work in cases where the test application checks the navigator.webdriver JS property (client-side antibot software).
+The program does not work in cases where the tested application checks the navigator.webdriver JS property (client-side antibot software).
 The tool proposed here will be updated with new possible attack cases and improvements.